haifenghuang/magpie/README.md

 ### class

-Monkey has limited support for the oop concept, below is a list of features:
+Magpie has limited support for the oop concept, below is a list of features:

 * inheritance and polymorphism
 * operator overloading